 My name is Adolfo Aranjuez and I’m from Melbourne, Australia.
 I’m perhaps best known as the editor of Metro, Australia’s oldest film and media periodical; the editor-in-chief of Archer, the world’s most inclusive sexuality and gender magazine; and, previously, the deputy editor of literary magazine Voiceworks.

 In addition to my editing roles, I write nonfiction and poetry, and appear at festivals and arts events to speak about race, queer and mental-health issues, the publishing industry, and various other topics.
-I’m also an emerging dancer—my genres are hip-hop/urban and commercial, with flavours of lyrical.
+I’m also a dancer—my natural genres are hip-hop/urban and commercial, with notes of lyrical and house.